Autodesk/aomi/docs/extract.md

 * `terraform-aws` will render a Terraform AWS `provider` section.
 Note you will need to pass in the `aws_region` variable as an extra.
 * `json-kv` will render a JSON key-value file.
 * `docker-auth` will render a Docker `config.json` auth snippet.
 It expects a `user`, `password`, and `url` variable.
+* `shenv` will render a Shell snippet full of environment variables.